 Good behavior, including academic effort and attendance, is one of the most important responsibilities a student has in school.
-Appropriate behavior allows student to have a positive learning environment and students will be expected to contribute by behaving responsibly.
-Students, parents/guardians and teachers share in maintaining this productive climate, so that students may reach their fullest potential.
-At CMS, we emphasize the three R's, where students are Respectful, Responsible and Ready to Learn each day.
+Appropriate behavior allows students to have a positive learning environment, and students will be expected to contribute by behaving responsibly.
+Students, parents/guardians, and teachers share in maintaining this productive climate so that students may reach their fullest potential.

-Each month, the administration will host a behavior, academic and attendance challenge event with a culminating reward activity for those who meet the challenge requirements.
-These challenges will be presented to the student body on a month-to-month basis and we encourage parents/guardians to talk about the challenge expectations at home with their students.
-The goal of this program is to encourage students to make good behavior choices and current on their classwork to create a positive, productive learning environment at CMS.
+Throughout the school year, the administration will host a behavior, academic, and attendance challenge event with a culminating reward activity for those who meet the challenge requirements.
+These challenges will be presented to the student body on a month-to-month basis, and we encourage parents/guardians to talk about the challenge expectations at home with their students.
+The goal of this program is to encourage students to make good behavior choices and be current on their classwork to create a positive, productive learning environment at CMS.